Skip to Content

 Endangered Gray Bat

 The gray bat inhabits caves and feeds over waterways.
-A significant threat to the gray bat is the disturbance of caves.
-They use the caves for hibernation and raising their young.
+Cave disturbance is a significant threat to the gray bat, which uses caves for hibernation and raising its young.
 Bats in nursing caves cannot tolerate disruption.

 Bats are abandoning the caves because of increased human presence.
 They are nocturnal hunters, remaining inactive during the day.
 Their diet consists of insects.